 There was a lot of interest in last Friday’s post about bicycle detection for traffic lights at intersections, in which I uploaded a report about the state-of-the-art in 1985.

-The diagram above shows inductive loop detectors often used at intersections to detect traffic and trigger and green light.
+The diagram above shows inductive loop detectors often used at intersections to detect traffic and trigger a green signal light.
 Black shows you the shape of the cuts to look for in the pavement; yellow highlights where to place your rims.
 Yes, it’s ridiculous that a study in electrical engineering is required just to cross the street.

 The induced loop detectors used 30 years ago are still commonplace today, but newer (and more expensive) technology is available.
 I’ve reported before on radar, ultrasonic, and video detectors that are specifically tuned for bicycles.